 - Promote environmental health science awareness

-- Advance the science of community engagement with research
+- Advance the science of community engagement

-- Video tutorials on a variety of topics including how to use Zoom, Facebook, and connect your device to the internet, among others.
+- Video tutorials on a variety of topics including how to use Zoom, Facebook, and connect your device to the internet, among others

 - Chromebook Made Easier Manual

 - Do you need to connect to the internet?
 Call Human-I-T at 562-372-6925 to learn if you qualify to use the internet for free through something called a "hot-spot" or a low-cost internet plan